friendlyLight/friendlyLight/README.md

-Hi I am friendlyLight, a network engineeering student.
+Hi I am friendlyLight, a network engineering student.
 This GitHub repo will be mainly be recording my journey to become a network engineering and also show case my networking skills up to the CCNA standard.